OpenAgua/openagua-documentation/docs/the-team.md

----
-description: >-
+# The Team

 OpenAgua is developed and maintained by a core group of university researchers and funding partners, with development and technical support from many others.
----

-# The Team

 ## Institutional Partners